namelia/appdev/readme.txt

 If you ever lose access to the system, the email is stored in plaintext in the login database and the password is hashed with PHP's default md5().

 Please note that if you change the login settings of the phpMyAdmin server, you will need to update these in the file "appdev/Combine/config.php".
+The email mailer, meanwhile, is configured in /mailing/sendemail.php, and is currently using a generic gmail account - it is up to you whether it is worth configuring a new local email address to send from.